Glen Edwards (pilot): The first test flights

-Although assigned to Wright Field, he spent much of his time at Muroc Army Air Field, in California's high desert, testing a wide variety of experimental prototypes such as Douglas' highly unconventional pusher-prop light bomber, the XB-42 Mixmaster.
-In December 1945, he and Lieutenant Colonel Henry E. Warden set a new transcontinental speed record when they flew this airplane from Long Beach, California, to Bolling Air Force Base, in Washington, D.C., in five hours and 17 minutes.
+Although assigned to Wright Field, he spent much of his time at Muroc Army Air Field, in California's high desert, testing a wide variety of experimental prototypes such as Douglas' unconventional pusher-prop light bomber, the XB-42 Mixmaster.
+On 8 December 1945, he and Lieutenant Colonel Henry E. Warden set a new transcontinental speed record when they flew the XB-42 from Long Beach, California, to Bolling Air Force Base, in Washington, D.C., in 5 hours 17 minutes.

-In 1946, he was the principal project pilot for the jet-powered Convair XB-46 prototype bomber.
-It was also during this period that he acquired his first experience with a flying wing, as he familiarized himself with the flying qualities of the Northrop N-9M, a single-seat, one-third scale mock-up of the giant XB-35 prototype bomber.
+In 1946 he was the principal project pilot for the jet-powered Convair XB-46 prototype bomber.
+During this period he got his first experience with a flying wing, as he familiarized himself with the flying qualities of the Northrop N-9M, a single-seat, one-third scale mock-up of the giant XB-35 prototype bomber.

-His superb skills as a pilot, engineer and officer were held in such high esteem that his immediate superior, Major Robert Cardenas, recommended him as project pilot for the first attempt to exceed the speed of sound in the Bell X-1.
+His skills as a pilot, engineer and officer were held in such high esteem that his immediate superior, Major Robert Cardenas, recommended him as project pilot for the first attempt to exceed the speed of sound in the Bell X-1.
 That assignment, however, went to Capt.
 Chuck Yeager.